Topic Space Trajectories: A case study on machine learning literature: Related Work

 There exists much research where textual analysis of scientific articles has been performed, often involving topic models.
 In \cite{Mimno2012}, 24 journals from philology and archaeology were analyzed regarding paper locations in a vector space over time and regarding topical variation.
 In \cite{griffithss04} article abstracts from the \emph{PNAS} journal were analyzed for hot topics by performing a linear trend analysis on the weights in a topic model.
 In \cite{topicsovertime}, articles from NIPS conference were analyzed with a dynamic, continuous extension of LDA.
-The authors showed that through this method, the increasing and decreasing popularity of recurrent neural networks during the 1990s could be recovered.
+The authors showed that through this method, the increasing and decreasing popularity of recurrent neural networks during the 1990s could be recoveredReview 2.6{, similar to the findings in our work}.
 In this work full paper texts were used, in contrast to our work where abstracts are employed.
 In \cite{tempcorpus}, based on PNAS articles, a temporal summary consisting of landmark documents, authors and topics was generated.
 Additionally, in this work papers were layouted in a two-dimensional space based on paper similarities, bibliographic coupling and force-directed layouting.
 The method for this, called \emph{Vxinsight}, was presented in \cite{vxinsight}.
 In \cite{blei_lafferty07} and \cite{bleiTopic} the authors demonstrated the applicability of extensions of LDA on articles from the \emph{Science} magazine and the \emph{ACL} conference (Annual Conference of the Association for Computational Linguistics).
 In \cite{skupin2004:theworld} paper abstracts from geographic research were visualized based on a vector space model, a self-organizing map and hierarchical clustering.
 What all of the above attempts have in common, is that they do not present a thorough, full analysis and comparison of different venues.
 Additionally, these previous works operate on the paper level, i.e., do not find representations of conferences or journals in vector space.
 The only exception from this is \cite{Mimno2012}, which, however, solely operates in a dimensionality-reduced space obtained from a bag-of-words representation instead of an interpretable topic space.
 In contrast to this, we envision methods to analyze topic trajectories of conferences and journals in an interpretable and reproducible manner.